mikiec84/eventFeedbackClassifier/trainingData/readMe.md

-## Follow the steps below to train the NLC service with the above training set
+## Follow the steps below to train the NLC service with the training set

 Step 1 : Assuming that you have logged into your IBM Bluemix Developer Console, Goto the Manage options on the left,
-         and down below, click on the "Get Started Tutorial" button.
+         and down below, click on the "Getting Started Tutorial" button.
 It will redirect you to the documentation page.
         ![alt-tag](https://github.com/shyampurk/eventFeedbackClassifier/blob/master/screenshots/trainingClassifier/watsonAPIstep4.png)

 Step 2 : If you follow the process you can see how to form the url with the username and password and pass your custom data for Classification.
+Here is how the "Getting Started Tutorial" pages looks like.
    ![alt-tag](https://github.com/shyampurk/eventFeedbackClassifier/blob/master/screenshots/trainingClassifier/watsonAPIstep4A.png)

-### Note : For the following steps, you will need the CURL command on command prompt.
+### Note : For the following steps, you will need the CURL command on your OS terminal / command prompt.

 Step 3: Invoke the IBM Watson Natural Classifer API in your Terminal / Command Prompt.

 ![alt-tag](https://github.com/shyampurk/eventFeedbackClassifier/blob/master/screenshots/trainingClassifier/watsonAPIstep9.png)

 Step 4: Next, invoke the command to pass the training set to the Classifier.
-Make sure to insert your username and password correctly and also insert the path where your traing data csv is stored.
+Make sure to insert your username and password correctly and also insert the path where your traing data csv is stored (in your local file system).

 ![alt-tag](https://github.com/shyampurk/eventFeedbackClassifier/blob/master/screenshots/trainingClassifier/watsonAPIstep10.png)